cifren/RhinoReport/Resources/doc/index.md

                                     ->column('id', 'itemId')
                                     ->column('desc', 'itemDesc')
                                     ->column('sold', 'itemSold')
-                                    //column data is a temporary column, used in the configuration and the creation of your report Object but not displayed
+                                    //column data is a temporary column, used in the configuration and the creation of
+                                    //your report Object but not displayed
                                     ->columnData('priceData', 'itemPrice')
                                     ->column('sales')
                                         //this action will calculate quickly price * item sold, it only needs some arguments